ollieread/multiauth/README.md

 this package, you have access to all functions, and can even use a different driver for each user type.

+On top of that, you can use multiple authentication types, simultaneously, so you can be logged in as a user, a master account and an admin, without conflicts!

 ## Installation ##

 Firstly you want to include this package in your composer.json file.